 This chapter describes the security functional requirements for the TOE and the security assurance requirements for the TOE.
-To define the functional requirements, the supporting security infrastructure of the TOE is identified in the first section.

-7.1 SUPPORTING SECURITY INFRASTRUCTURE
+7.1 S SUPPORTING SECURITY INFRASTRUCTURE

 The following roles and responsibilities are assumed within the MULTOS security infrastructure

 - a) MULTOS Security Manager (MSM): defines and polices the MULTOS security infrastructure and provides criteria and services necessary for MULTOS participants to operate within the infrastructure.
 It acts as Certification Authority for the security infrastructure.
 It is assumed only one MSM exists.
 The MSM must be trusted by all participants in the infrastructure - b) MULTOS Implementor: the organization that implements a MULTOS version.
 The MULTOS Implementor is licensed by MAOSCO and provides its MULTOS version to the IC Manufacturer.
 The MULTOS Implementor requests the MSM to provide MSM Controls Data, although this may be delivered to the MCD Manufacturer or MCD Issuer. - c) Integrated Circuit (IC) Manufacturer: manufacturer of silicon from which chips and smartcards are made.
 It is assumed the IC Manufacturer is trusted to perform its tasks correctly: This includes: - To perform limited FLASH memory injection, - The injection of diversified transport key (used by Initialization Mode).
 Security keys and data are provided by the MSM. - d) Gemalto: is included in the new scheme in order to perform the final manufacturing step by injecting the iKMA keys and data into the FLASH memory